Virginia Department of Human Resource Management

 REQUIRED FOR ALL:

-2 - VCU Forms - If you have NOT taken a VCU course before, you will need to attach transcripts within this form from your highest-level attained school.
+2 - VCU Forms - You will need to complete these VCU registration forms every time you take a class at VCU.
+If you have NOT taken a VCU course before, you will also need to attach transcripts within this form from your highest-level attained school.

 If you do not submit the required documents, you may receive an administrative hold on your account and may be removed from the course by VCU Records and Registration.